-But which of them has the most vacancies for job seekers in Singapore right now?
-And in which functions?
+But which of them has the most Singapore-based vacancies per job functions?

+To find out, we searched through the banks’ Singapore careers websites and allocated their advertised roles into the 14 broad job sectors (excluding retail/branch banking) in the table below.
 For each sector, we then worked out the percentage of vacancies for each bank to produce the table below.
-In operations, for example, 42% of jobs among the three firms are at Citi.
+In operations, for example, 18% of jobs among the three firms are at Stan Chart.

 Overall, the results show that HSBC – which has a much larger presence in Hong Kong than in Singapore – is lagging its two rivals by a considerable margin.